 Private health insurers are required to apply to the Minister for Health for premium increases.

-These circulars are distributed to all Australian registered health insurance funds, Australian licensed private hospitals and day hospital facilities, Australian state and territory health authorities, other Australian health organisations and health service providers.
-The circulars contain important information related to Australian Commonwealth Government legislation which governs the operation of private health insurance and the licensing of new private hospitals and day hospital facilities in Australia.
+Our private health insurance circulars contain important information related to legislation which governs the operation of private health insurance and the licensing of new private hospitals and day hospital facilities in Australia.